 Cotton rounds and swabs are useful for hygienic purposes and for removing makeup.
 Keeping a couple of cotton rounds handy when traveling always has its benefits.
 However, these products are wasteful given their single-use nature.
 The plastic part of conventional cotton swabs in particular is difficult to work around and recycle properly.

 A great eco-alternative to move away from these single-use items are Last Object’s washable products.
 They designed reusable cotton swabs made of silicone that you can reuse up to 1000 times!
+I have one, and it works great and also saves space!
 The Danish brand also created reusable cotton rounds and tissues.

 All in all, Last Object’s brilliant ideas are an easy swap for you to make if you want to decrease waste (and its harmful consequences) at home, and also when traveling.